altair-graphql/altair/packages/altair-docs/privacy.md

 **How do you exercise your rights?** The easiest way to exercise your rights is by visiting [support@altairgraphql.dev](mailto:support@altairgraphql.dev), or by contacting us.
 We will consider and act upon any request in accordance with applicable data protection laws.

+**Artificial Intelligence (AI) Usage.** We may use artificial intelligence technologies to analyze and process your information for the purposes of improving our Services, enhancing user experience, and providing personalized content.
+Learn more about [how we use AI](#17-artificial-intelligence-ai-usage).

 Want to learn more about what Altair GraphQL does with any information we collect?
 [Review the privacy notice in full](#table-of-contents).

 ### TABLE OF CONTENTS <!-- omit from toc -->